CodeShrek/PrediCT/README.md

 * Stratified dataset split (Null / Emergent / Established)
 * HU windowing (-150 to 500)
 * MONAI-compatible data pipeline

 ---
-### ✅ Completed: Task 1
-* 🔄 Project 1: Heart Segmentation (top priority)- completed can be viewed in TASK_1 folder along with its report

----